 What happens after you file a report?

 You will receive an email from the ISC Code of Conduct Working Group acknowledging receipt immediately.
 We promise to acknowledge receipt within 24 hours (and will aim for much quicker than that).
-The Code of Conduct Working Group includes the current leader of ISC’s Technical Support team, the current Director of BIND 9 Development, the current Director of DHCP Development, and the current Director of Marketing and Product Management for ISC, Vicky Risk.
+The Code of Conduct Working Group includes the current Director of Technical Support, Chuck Stearns; the current Director of BIND 9 Development, Ondřej Surý; the current Director of DHCP Development, Tomek Mrugalski; and the current Director of Marketing and Product Management for ISC, Vicky Risk.

 The working group will immediately meet to review the incident and determine: